Piedmont Council Scouting America – Cub Scouts

 About

-Cub Scouts – Piedmont Council Scouting America includes activities such as exploring new trails, discovering creatures big and small, pitching a tent, using a compass, cooking over an open fire, and playing in the great outdoors.
-Cub Scouts take part in hikes, campouts, short outings and events, Family Highlander Hikes, crafts, games, making and eating festive treats, building sailboats to race in the rain gutter regatta, and participating in Bike Fest with an adventurous bike obstacle course, speed tests, and a bike-powered smoothie blender.
-They also join programs such as Webeloree, Twilight Camp, Cub Scout Day Camp, Archery Day, and an open house practice race for the Pinewood Derby, along with learning-based activities, scout skills, cooking, egg drop challenges, field trips, and community service projects like Scouting for Food and distributing door hangers across Piedmont.
+Piedmont Council Scouting America – Cub Scouts includes activities such as exploring new trails, discovering creatures big and small, pitching a tent, using a compass, and cooking over an open fire.
+Cub Scouts take part in hikes, campouts, Family Highlander Hikes, short outings and events, crafts, games, making and eating festive treats, building sailboats to race in the rain gutter regatta, and playing in the great outdoors with friends and family.
+They also join special events such as Webeloree, Twilight Camp, Cub Scout Day Camp, Archery Day, Bike Fest, Pinewood Derby, an open house practice race, and a traditional egg drop, along with sports, scout skills, cooking, learning-based activities, outdoor adventures, and field trips.

 • Ages: 5–18 years old

-• Schedule: Cub Scout dens meet every other week for about an hour, and Cub Scout Packs meet once a month; Family Highlander Hikes take place every month of the year; Webeloree is an overnight each September with Kindergarteners–3rd Graders attending Friday to Saturday and Webelos and Arrow of Light Cubs attending Saturday to Sunday; Twilight Camp runs for three evenings in October the week before Halloween; Cub Scout Day Camp runs for a week in mid-June
+• Schedule: Cub Scout dens meet every other week for about an hour, Cub Scout Packs meet once a month, Family Highlander Hikes take place every month of the year, Webeloree is an overnight on a Friday–Saturday for Kindergarteners–3rd Graders and Saturday–Sunday for Webelos and Arrow of Light Cubs, Twilight Camp runs for three evenings in October the week before Halloween, and Cub Scout Day Camp is in mid-June

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.